tianyeblack/CarND-Behavioral-Cloning-P3/writeup_report.md

 After the collection process, I had 10238 number of data points.
 I then preprocessed the csv by splitting out center, left and right images to each of its own line and add hardcoded correction to the steering angles.

-To augment the data sat, I also flipped images and angles thinking that this would double the data set size and still match actual driving since the behaviors for lane following are symmetrical.
+To further augment the data set, I also flipped all images and angles with the newly generated csv thinking that this would double the data set size and still match actual driving since the behaviors for lane following are symmetrical.
 For example, here is an image and its flipped one:

 ![Original Image][image2]
 ![Flipped Image][image3]